Investigating mutual coupling in the MWA Phase II compact array: Simulating Re-Radiation

-First, it is a good idea to check this correspondence in a situation with minimal difference between the broadcast model and an EM solver.
-A single pair of antennas with a 14 m EW baseline provides no opportunity for multi-path and, at 150 MHz, a 4.4 m tile is reasonably beyond the far field limit at 14 m.\footnote{The far field is at $D=1.22*\frac{D^2_{\mathrm{tile}}}{\lambda} = 11.8$ m}.
+A single pair of tiles with a 14~m EW baseline provides no opportunity for multi-path and, at 150 MHz, a 4.4~m tile is reasonably beyond the far field limit at 14~m.\footnote{The far field is at $D=1.22*\frac{D^2_{\mathrm{tile}}}{\lambda} = 11.8$ m}.